ItsLJcool/CNE-Action-Build-Updater/README.md

+> [!WARNING]
+> Currently only works on Windows, fixing the issue as of now.

 Hi!
 Thanks for using Codename Engine Template Mod Generator!

 This is a template mod that you can use to create your own mods.
 It contains all the files you need to get started.